 Genomics & Bioinformatics

-Species of particular interest have been the Saccharomycetaceae and methylotrophic yeasts, which are important systems for basic science and commercial biotechnology.
+Species of particular interest have been the Saccharomycetaceae and methylotrophic yeasts, which are important systems for basic science and biotechnology.

 I use high throughput analysis of genomic data, the development of visualisation and analysis platforms (e.g. the widely used Yeast Gene Order Browser (YGOB) tool) and both genome sequencing and transcriptomics to examine various aspects of the evolution of chromosome structure, gene order relationships and mating.